Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 In South Carolina, only the governor can issue a mandatory evacuation order.
 Your local county and municipal officials are following the Governor’s directive and may enact local measures to support and augment an evacuation order as needed for public safety.

-If you see a clogged drain, pipe or storm drain in your neighborhood, please notify your POA.
+If you see a clogged pipe or storm drain in your neighborhood, please notify your POA or the agency which maintains your street.

 During a hurricane, the town’s emergency manager and town employees update the town’s social media accounts frequently to ensure our residents are receiving the most recent, accurate information.
 Social media is a wonderful tool, however, especially during a hurricane, it is important to ensure information received is from a credible source.
 Please be mindful to check if the information you are sharing and/or believing is attributed to a reliable source such as state, county or local government agency.